jenna-tb-ekwealor/meep_lab/content/post/2023-05-29_SWUtah/index.md

 ---

-The Rothfels and Rushworths Labs headed to SW Utah for 10 days of fieldwork in the deserts and the mountains.
+The Rothfels and Rushworth Labs headed to SW Utah for 10 days of fieldwork in the deserts and the mountains.
 <!--more-->

 {{< gallery album="utahalbum" >}}